vwarr/resume/resume.typ

   skills: "Linux, Docker, Rust, Embedded",
   [Developed a custom frontend for a Nintendo GameBoy emulator], [Interacts with low-level _Linux_ APIs such as ioctl and `/dev`], )

-#resume_heading[Additional Experience and Awards]
-// Re-using this template cause im lazy
-#skill_item(
-  category: "Provost Scholarship",
-  skills: "Prestigious merit scholarship awarded to 60 out-of-state students, from a pool of thousands", )
-#skill_item(
-  category: "VIP Member",
-  skills: "Member of the Intelligent Digital Communications VIP on the Systems and Operations subteam" )
-#skill_item(
-  category: "Hacklytics 2024",
-  skills: "Placed 2nd in the sports track and 3rd in the healthcare track, against 200 other submissions", )

 #resume_heading[Technical Skills]